2017 FZ2

-' (also written 2017 FZ2) is a micro-asteroid and near-Earth object of the Apollo group that was a quasi-satellite of the Earth until March 23, 2017.
+' is a micro-asteroid and near-Earth object of the Apollo group that was a quasi-satellite of the Earth until March 23, 2017.

 Discovery, orbit and physical properties

 was discovered by American astronomer Gregory Leonard on March 19, 2017, observing for the Mt.
 Lemmon Survey from Mount Lemmon Observatory.
 Its orbit is moderately eccentric (0.26), low inclination (1.81º) and a semi-major axis of 1.007 AU.
 Upon discovery, it was classified as an Apollo asteroid but also an Earth crosser by the Minor Planet Center.
 Its orbit is very chaotic but it is relatively well determined; as of September 26, 2017, its orbit is based on 52 observations (1 Doppler) spanning a data-arc of 8 days. has an absolute magnitude of 26.7 which gives a characteristic diameter of 20 m.